modpreneur/necktie-gateway/README.md

 create `docker/.env` file.
 It should be same as `.env` file in necktie project

 ## FAQ
+### Don't miss
+- We recommend to look into all possible logs during debug.
+How to do that is explained below.
+- Before restarting consumer, we recommend to clear its log. **Its not automatic!**
+- If you get stuck, and this page didn't help you.
+Don't hesitate to ask.

 ### How can I run local session?
 1. `docker-compose up` will start gateway
 2. Update `gateway_host` parameter in `parameters.yml` in necktie project to your local IP address (NOT localhost or 127..1).